Boys' Lockdown

 Boys' Lockdown is a 2020 Philippine Boy's Love web series produced by Atty.
 Darwin Mariano of Bit by Bit Development Company (Ticket2Me).
 Originally written by Danice Mae P. Sison as an eight-episode series, it was reduced to six due to limited production resources during the COVID-19 pandemic.

 The official trailer was released on October 1, 2020, while the first episode premiered on the Ticket2Me video platform exactly two weeks later at 8:00PM Philippine Standard Time and on Ticket2Me YouTube channel the following Sunday night.
-The series also premiered on Heart of Asia on April 11, 2021, 11:00PM Philippine Standard Time.
+The series also premiered on Heart of Asia Channel on April 11, 2021, 11:00PM Philippine Standard Time.

-Plot
+Synopsis

 Love in the time of a pandemic.
 While it’s certainly not the best time to go out, meet someone and fall in love, Key and Chen find each other in the middle of the enhanced community quarantine and connect in ways that surprise them both.
 As they get to know each other despite the restrictions, challenges and even dangers stemming from the pandemic, something very special starts to blossom between them.
 In a time when we’re forced to keep apart from each other, does love have the power to connect us?